-Nipple correction surgically improves the size, shape or projection of the nipple whether the result of the natural appearance is due to changes resulting from pregnancy or aging.
+Nipple correction surgically improves or restores the size, shape or projection of the nipple whether the result of the natural appearance is due to changes resulting from pregnancy, aging, or cancer.

 Following breast cancer and mastectomy, many patients can feel a sense of loss because the appearance and structure of their breasts is not the same as it was prior to the diagnosis.
 One procedure that helps to achieve a more natural look to the restored breast is subdermal pigmentation, also called nipple tattooing.
 After breast reconstruction surgery, patients can add color to the area of the breast mound where a nipple once was to have a more natural appearance and restore their confidence.